Originally published January 2023

 Will the rise of ad-based streaming lead to new state taxes?

 For some time, streaming companies such as Netflix, Hulu, and Prime Video have been able to kick back and reap revenues from a growing collective of cord-cutters.
-Nearly half of U.S. households don’t access cable, satellite, or traditional paid TV.
-Streaming viewership surpassed cable TV for the first time in July 2022.
+Fewer than half of U.S. households access cable, satellite, or traditional paid TV.
+By 2027, that proportion is expected to approach one-third.
+Streaming viewership surpassed cable TV for the first time in July 2022 and is holding strong at more than 34% of TV usage.

 However, the rate of growth for subscription-based streaming services is slowing.
 That has streaming companies turning their attention to new revenue models, including ad-supported content.
 And wherever there’s a new pot of money, you’ll find state and local tax jurisdictions that want a cut.

 Free and cheaper services mean shrinking tax revenues for jurisdictions already struggling to keep up with the shift from cable to streaming.
 States looking to recoup their losses have been watching to see what happens with Maryland’s digital advertising tax (the first in the nation), which took effect January 2022.
-They now know, sort of: In October 2022, the Circuit Court for Anne Arundel County ruled the law unconstitutional; the state is appealing the decision.
-See the sales tax section for more details.
+They’ll need to wait longer.
+The Circuit Court for Anne Arundel County ruled the law unconstitutional in October 2022, but the state appealed the decision, and on May 9, 2023, the Maryland Supreme Court determined the circuit court lacked jurisdiction to hear the case.
+The companies will need to “exhaust all administrative remedies” before bringing it back to the courts.
+See the sales tax section of this report for more details.

 Despite all the hullabaloo over Maryland’s digital ad tax, jurisdictions realize they have to follow the dollars.
 With industry trends pointing to additional ad-supported streaming, states can’t afford to ignore taxing ads.

 At the same time, expect to see further consolidation among streaming providers in 2023.
-Discovery and WarnerMedia completed their merger in 2022, marrying the owners of Discovery+ and HBO Max.
+Discovery and WarnerMedia completed their merger in 2022, marrying the owners of Discovery+ and Max.
+(Max is the new name for HBO Max since the company rebranded on May 23, 2023.)
 But it’s not just the heavyweights banding together.
 As more small businesses are launching niche platforms aimed at specialized audiences, larger companies are buying them up.
 Eventually, viewers will be able to get more of the content they want from a single platform.

 Communications platform as a service snowballs

 Businesses are turning to communications platform as a service (CPaaS) at the speed of a bullet train.
 According to Gartner, 95% of global enterprises will adopt API-enabled CPaaS solutions by 2025.
-Experts valued the industry at more than $10 billion in 2022 and predict it will generate $34 billion in sales by 2026, making CPaaS one of the fastest-growing telecom sectors.
+Experts valued the industry at $16 billion in 2022 and predict it will climb to $29 billion by 2025, making CPaaS one of the fastest-growing telecom sectors.

 Companies use CPaaS to send customers text and voice messages including appointment reminders, purchase confirmations, and order tracking.
-B2B SaaS providers use CPaaS to add voice calling and video chat into their CRM and marketing automation platforms.
+B2B SaaS providers use CPaaS to add voice calling, video chat, and messaging into their CRM and marketing automation platforms.
 As more people work and learn from home, CPaaS is being used to deliver videoconferencing and wireless connectivity.
-Often, all these technologies are available in a single solution.
+Often, all these technologies are available in a single solution or an add-on module.

-Big players in the field include Twilio and Bandwidth.
+Big players in the field include Twilio, Vonage, and Bandwidth.
 Google, Uber, and Zoom use Bandwidth to embed services into their software and applications.
 Twilio’s customers include Airbnb, Coca-Cola, and Dell.

 Plenty of startups also rely on CPaaS companies to add voice, messaging, and video to applications they create or host.